Skip to article frontmatterSkip to article content

 <Figure size 640x480 with 1 Axes>

 These discs are bigger than those for the AB methods, but they are also not A-stable methods.
+The imaginary axis is not contained in their stability domains, so these methods cannot be used for hyperbolic problems.

 See here for the schemes